 The Camellias route has a plus in Galicia.
-In your pursuit of camellias, you will also find genuine examples of local architecture.
-Because in Galicia, the most beautiful camellia gardens belong to Pazos (manor houses) and castles.
-This will achieve to satisfy in the same visit, your curiosity for this flower, other relevant plants, local architecture, history and vineyards… That’s why we say this route has botanic, historic, ethnographic and viticulture interests.
-Come in!
+In your pursuit of camellias, you will also find genuine examples of local architecture, because in Galicia, the most beautiful camellia gardens belong to Pazos (manor houses) and castles.
+This will achieve to satisfy in the same visit, your curiosity for this flower, other relevant plants, local architecture, history and vineyards… That’s why this route has botanic, historic, ethnographic and viticulture interests.
+Come and take a look!

 * Given by The International Camellia Society

-The camellia is a bush, native from Far East.
+The camellia is a bush, native from the Far East.
 In fact, 90% of the species come from China.
 The first European specimens arrived to UK by late XVIII century, probably searching seeds of the tea tree.
-It’s quite posible they arrived earlier to Portugal.
-To Spain, and Galicia in particular, they arrived at earlier XIX.
-They became trendy in Europe, and found their place in the most elegant gardens.
-Galicia was no exception, and “pazos” were embellished with the ornamental varieties.
-Other species of camellias were used to make oil and cosmetics along the centuries.
+It’s quite posible they arrived earlier to Portugal, coming later to Spain.
+In particular, they arrived to Galicia at earlier XIX century.
+They became trendy in Europe, and found a place in the most elegant gardens.
+Galicia was no exception, and “pazos” were embellished with ornamental varieties.
+Other species of camellias were used to make oil and cosmetics along the centuries, but specially tea.

 Blooming is from December to March.
 However, some varieties bloom in Autumn, and it is posible to find flowers even during Spring.